KieranOwenShepherd/NukeNotes/README.md

 # NukeNotes

-The particular nuances of nuke are difficult to call to mind when moving from one studio to another leaving developed code behind
+The particular nuances of nuke are a chore to call to mind the nature of relocation;
+all progress left behind

-With societies 'protections'
+societies protections
-forcing ownership endowed;
+appropriate ownership endowed;
-taking notes, surely this
+taking notes, in fairness
-is reasonably still allowed.
+this mercy could be allowed

 tldr: notes and snippets about how to do various things in nuke.